pablosalvador10/gbb-ai-hls-factory-prior-auth/docs/azd_deployment.md

 1. **Authentication Errors**
-    - Ensure that your Azure CLI is logged in with the correct account. (`az account show`)
+    - Ensure that your Azure CLI is logged in with the correct account.
+      - run `az account show` to check your local azure credentials
+      - run `az login` or `azd auth login` to refresh your credentials
     - Verify that the service principal or managed identity has the necessary permissions.

 1. **Resource Provisioning Failures**